ayush1725/Resume-Analyzer/README.md

 ---
 Feel free to fork the repository, open issues, or submit pull requests.
 If you have suggestions for improvements or new features, don’t hesitate to contribute!
 ### License:
----
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.